fvera02/os-stanford-workshop/README.md

 ## Acknowledgments
 Thank you to the open source community at Stanford for their input and feedback on the workshop content.

+## Citation
+To cite the repository, please use the following citation format:
+*[To be inserted during the workshop]*